Theory of Knowledge

-In TOK, responsibility is about making thoughtful and ethical choices when dealing with information and knowledge.
+In this TOK lesson plan, responsibility is about making thoughtful and ethical choices when dealing with information and knowledge.
 It’s about asking not just “Can I?” but “Should I?” when you come across new data or opportunities to spread information.
 This could mean:

 - Ensuring accuracy: Making sure that the information you share is true and not misleading.